ZhengLyu-Data/Lvzheng-Wuhan-Realworld/02_supply_chain_analysis_pro/README.md

-## 📦 Project 2: Clean Supply Chain Dashboard
+## 📦 Supply Chain Product & Shipping Dashboard

-This project analyzes realistic supply chain data, focusing on product sales, shipping efficiency, and logistics costs.
-It features data cleaning with Python and dynamic dashboard creation using Tableau and Power BI.
+This project analyzes supply chain performance using real-world simulation data.
+The focus is on product sales, shipping efficiency, cost analysis, and logistics metrics across categories and carriers.

-## 🔍 Objective

-To build a complete analytics solution for a simulated supply chain dataset by:

-Cleaning raw Kaggle-style data using Python

-Aggregating and transforming data into six structured CSVs

-Creating professional dashboards in Tableau and Power BI for stakeholder insights

-## 🧰 Tools & Skills

-Python (Pandas, Colab)

-Tableau Public

-Power BI Desktop

-Data cleaning, feature engineering, visualization design

-## 📊 Dataset Overview
+## 📁 Dataset

-Raw file: Clean_supply_chain.xlsxProcessed into:
+The project uses cleaned data sourced from Kaggle, exported into six separate tables:

 product_summary.csv